An MCP Server connects large language models (LLMs) to external data sources and tools so they can act on current information.

-The Scalr MCP Server fundamentally changes this by integrating an AI assistant that translates conversational requests into powerful Infrastructure as Code (IaC) actions.
-The Scalr MCP Server is the brain that securely connects your AI assistant (like Claude Desktop or VSCode) directly to your Scalr platform via the Scalr API.
-It runs locally as a containerized service, translating your natural language requests into the precise API calls needed to manage your infrastructure.
+That is what the Scalr MCP Server does.
+It connects your AI assistant (like Claude Desktop or VSCode) to your Scalr platform through the Scalr API.
+It runs locally as a containerized service and turns your plain-English requests into the API calls needed to manage your infrastructure.

-The AI assistant quickly handles complex governance and security requests that previously required custom scripting and data aggregation from multiple tools:
+The AI assistant handles governance and security questions that used to mean custom scripts and pulling data from several tools by hand:

-Forget digging through documentation for the right CLI flag or API endpoint.
-You can now gain a holistic view and manage your infrastructure instantly just by asking:
+Instead of searching documentation for the right CLI flag or API endpoint, you can get an end-to-end view of your infrastructure and manage it by asking:

 Setting up the Scalr MCP Server is straightforward, requiring only Docker and a Scalr API Token.